Solvence/OOD2020/animator/README.md

 # HW 05 #
 ## Animator Model Implementation
-For our implementation of the animator model we rely on 5 interfaces.
+For our implementation of the animator cs3500.animator.model we rely on 5 interfaces.

     - AnimatorModel: Represents the state of the animation and allows user to create Animated Objects and command them to do things.